-Collect data to evaluate regional performance measures as identified under federal transportation law and established by the Pioneer Valley MPO.
-This task will support planning activities included as part of Tasks 1.4, 3.4, 3.5, and 3.6.
+Collect data to evaluate regional performance measures as defined in the FAST Act and as established by the Commonwealth of Massachusetts and Pioneer Valley MPO.
+This task will support planning activities included as part of Tasks 1.4, 3.3, 3.4, 3.5, and 3.6.